+Once you have successfully captured their attention, you can move on to the next stage, Interest.
 This is the part where you make the program sound great to potential mentors and mentees!
 Tell them why they should check the program out.

+Now it’s time to create a sense of desire in potential participants by showcasing the positive impact the program can have on their lives.
 Make them want to get involved – lean into the benefits and make it real and accessible for potential participants.
 Make them see that actually, those benefits you told them about, they could absolutely experience for themselves.

 Obviously, this is all easier said than done.
 We’re very aware that this process can be daunting and overwhelming for some program coordinators, especially those running and managing one for the first time.